Explore all CLC has to offer and see if a course is scheduled for a particular term.

 NOTE: For students required to complete MTH 115 or MTH 117, basic algebra readiness is better demonstrated by taking MTH 114.
 A specific calculator is required for this course.
 Contact EMPS division office for details.

-Prerequisite: Score of 34 or higher on the arithmetic portion of the math placement test.
-A student who scores below 34 on the arithmetic portion of the math placement test should meet with a counselor to discuss options.
+Prerequisite: Score of 6 or higher on the math placement test.
+A student who scores below 6 on the math placement test should meet with a counselor to discuss options.

 This course introduces practical geometry, measurement of plane and solid figures, precision, accuracy, elementary right triangle trigonometry, law of cosines, and law of sines.